Finding Things

 Exercise: 15 min

-A critical skill for working on to have the skills to find files and folders (again).
+A critical skill for working on UNIX systems in order to find back files and folders.

 Finding files in folders with find

-You should now have a folder named test_data
+You should now have a folder named finding-things

 in your current directory containing